The Guy’s Home Guide for Your 40s

 Leveling up doesn’t begin and end with the clothes you wear.
-Live stylishly every day, and at every age, with Style Girlfriend’s “Home Essentials” series.
+Live stylishly every day, and at every age, with Style Girlfriend’s home guide for your 50s (and every age!).
 Find the basics you need upgrade your digs in your twenties, thirties, forties, and fifties…

 What mid-life crisis?